ryanjung94/IMD/README.md

 </div>

 ## Purpose
-We thought about how to detect people not wearing masks in various place.
+We thought about how to detect people not wearing masks in various places.
 So, we would like to propose an efficient mask detection system that can also be used on embedded machines with limited resources.

 ## Environments